-The Board and its committees play a pivotal role in ensuring that Tata Global Beverages maintains high standards of corporate governance in every aspect of our operations.
+The Board and its committees play a pivotal role in ensuring that Tata Global Beverages

-C- Business Responsibility Organogram
+C. Business Responsibility Organogram

 At Tata Global Beverages, we recognize that sustainable practices are the key to long term growth.
 Thus, we have a robust governance architecture in place to ensure that elements of sustainability and business responsibility are given due priority in decision making.